 The Bellevue Botanical Garden Society is pleased to offer the following educational opportunities.
-Pre-registration is required for our classes.
+Pre-registration is required for all our classes.
 Many of our classes sell out so we strongly encourage you to register early.
 Please be advised that if you elect to come to a class without pre-registering, you may be turned away if the class is full.
 If you do attend a class as a walk-in, you must pay with exact cash or a check.

 BBGS members receive special pricing on all classes and lectures.
 Want to enjoy our classes and lectures at reduced prices?
 Become a member now.